Kumarmukeshsingh/node_crud/README.md

  open repositry in visual studio code editer cmd :-  npm init -y  ( buid the package.json file )

- check package alrady installed or not if not install package thn install the below package
+ check package alrady installed or not if not install package thn install the below package.

   "dependencies": {
     "body-parser": "^1.20.3",